An Adversarial Approach to Structural Estimation: Empirical Application: ``Why Do the Elderly Save?''

 This is intended to capture similar identifying variation as \citetalias{dfj}. \footnote{\citetalias{dfj} use median assets as moments.
 Unlike in \cref{sec:toy:smm,sec:toy:case}, median moments cannot be translated into logistic inputs that yield an asymptotically equivalent estimator.} The second set is augmented with gender and the profile of health status,

 aiming to capture more variation for the bequest motive as explained in \cref{sec:health}.

-We use cross validation to choose the discriminator.
+We use cross validation to configure the discriminator.
 We focus on feed\hyp{}forward neural networks with sigmoid activation functions with at most two hidden layers.
-We fix $\theta$ at a preliminary estimate; split the actual data into sample 1 (80\%) and sample 2 (20\%); estimate $D$ with sample 1, varying the numbers of nodes and layers; evaluate their classification accuracy with sample 2; \footnote{We use the classification accuracy provided by Keras's ADAM, which is based on thresholding.} pick the network configuration with the highest accuracy.
+We fix $\theta$ at a preliminary estimate; split the actual data into sample 1 (80\%) and sample 2 (20\%); estimate $D$ with sample 1, varying the numbers of nodes and layers; evaluate their classification accuracy with sample 2; \footnote{We use the classification accuracy provided by Keras's ADAM based on thresholding.} pick the network configuration with the highest accuracy.
 The selected neural network discriminator consists of two hidden layers, the first with 20 nodes and the second 10 nodes.

 We compare our estimates with SMM in \citetalias{dfj}.
-They use 150 moments consisting of median assets of groups divided by the cohort and permanent income quintile in each calendar year.
+They use 150 moments of median assets of groups divided by the cohort and permanent income quintile in each year.
 The cohort is defined on a four\hyp{}year window; Cohort 1 are those who were 72--6 years old in 1996; Cohort 2 were 77--81; Cohort 3 were 82--6; Cohort 4 were 87--91; Cohort 5 were 92 and older.
 Details are in \citetalias{dfj}.
-We note that accounting for health and gender is infeasible in SMM since it yields too many moments, while it is effortless in our framework.
+We note that accounting for health and gender is infeasible in SMM since it yields too many moments.